 THE UNIVERSITY OF THE THIRD AGE

-Leisurely-paced walks of 2-6 miles allows group members time to identify some of the common and not so common wild flowers in the countryside.
+Leisurely paced walks of 2-6 miles allow time to identify some of the common and not so common wild flowers in the countryside.
 We visit locations within a 35-mile radius of York where there is a good assemblage of wild flowers.

 Leader: Sonia D Phone: 01757 248735 Email: email@example.com